IanStorm/my-smart-home-node-red/README.md

 1. Clone this repository.
 2. `cd` inside the cloned folder.
-3. In `Dockerfile` set `RUN npm install` (instead of `RUN npm install --only=production`).
-4. In `settings.js` set `disableEditor: false` (instead of `true`).
+3. In `settings.js` set `disableEditor: false` (instead of `true`).
-5. Build the Docker image: Run the vscode task `build`.
+4. Build the Docker image: Run the vscode task `build`.
-6. Ensure `./credentials/docker-env.list` exists.
+5. Ensure `./credentials/docker-env.list` exists.
 See ["a word on docker-env.list"](#-a-word-on-docker-env.list-📝).
-7. Start a Docker instance:
+6. Start a Docker instance:
 	* On Windows:
 ```
 $	docker run -i -t --env-file ./credentials/docker-env.list -p 1880:1880 -v ${PWD}:/data my-smart-home-node-red
 ```
-8. Open any browser and enter `http://localhost:1880`.
+7. Open any browser and enter `http://localhost:1880`.
-9. Start coding, changes will be reflected in your local machine.
+8. Start coding, changes will be reflected in your local machine.

 ## Appendix